Dev-Adnani/Todo_List_App/README.md

 - No internet is required to use the app.
 - Simple and Classic UI/UX
 - Easy to use app.
-- You Can Enable Dark Mode
+- Now You Can Toggle Between Night & Light Mode
 - Added Fingerprint Authentition For Safety Purpose

 ##  Brief About App